 As we begin looking at the different types of forecasting methods, one of the first things that people think of is the quantitative type of forecast.
 They take historical data or time series or correlation data and project what they think is going to happen.
 There are however, quite a few instances where we see a lot of qualitative forecasting approaches.
 Qualitative approaches are based on opinions from experts, decision makers, or customers about what you would expect to see in a specific situation.
 In this overview we’re going to give an overview of the different qualitative and quantitative methods to forecast.
 You can see how to put each of these methods into practice in the other forecasting methods articles!

-The quantitative forecasting approach can be broken up into 4 different methods:
+The quantitative forecasting methods in supply chain approach can be broken up into 4 different methods:

 Naïve Approach: Looking at what happened in the previous sales period and saying that’ll happen again. (i.e. I sold 100 widgets last sales period, therefore I’m going to sell 100 widgets again.)